 Baby-changing tables, microwaves and high chairs are available in the zoo.
 We can lend pushchairs.

 The zoo is accessible by people in wheel chairs.
-We can lend 2 wheelchairs for adults and 1 for child.
+We can lend wheelchairs for adults and for children.
 Two areas are difficult : the South-American aviary and the squirrel monkeys’ enclosure.

 The zoo has different car parks :